-You might have been contacted by what seems to be Pinecone Research, to participate in a mystery shopping assignment or to take online surveys worth a lot of money.
-If this is the case, be careful - scammers posing as Pinecone Research have been running a serious scam for a few years now, claiming many victims who have lost a lot of money in the process.
+You may have been contacted by what seems to be Pinecone Research, to participate in a mystery shopping assignment or to take online surveys worth a lot of money.
+You may also have been mailed a fake check in what has been dubbed, Pinecone Research check fraud.
+If these apply to you, be careful – scammers posing as Pinecone Research have been running a serious scam where many victims have lost a lot of money to these thieves.

 As per our article, I Received a Big Check From a Survey Company.
 Is it Real?, if you’ve received an unexpected check in the mail from Pinecone Research (most typically for a sum of more than $1000), it is almost certainly fake.
 In fact, anytime you receive an unexpected check in the mail, you should question its authenticity.
 Big companies don’t just issue checks for fun, so before you get too excited and try to cash it, know that you could be putting your own money at risk by doing so.

 Did you know that even if you don’t wire money to anyone, but still deposit the check, you could be faced with a fee from your bank for depositing a NSF (non sufficient funds) check!
 Not only will the check bounce, but you could face fees of anywhere from $10-$35!

 This might seem obvious, but if you’re asked to send money, the check is fake.
 No matter how great the hologram on the check, no matter if your bank actually accepts the check to be deposited – the check WILL BOUNCE.
 Meanwhile, if you were instructed to wire money to Western Union or MoneyGram, and you actually do so, you will never see this money again.
 These types of accounts are extremely difficult to trace and wired money is almost never recoverable.